jojinkb/gatsby-blog/content/blog/learning-goals/index.md

 I'd like to get in the habit of writing regularly.
 I'll start by keeping notes about the books I read or projects that I'm working on.

 Note: This blog post initially started off as my goals for 2021 😅 but a lot of (good) things have happened to me in the last two years.
 Unfortunately, documenting and planning my learning took a backseat during this time.
-I'm hoping to find better balance in 2023.
+I've decided not to timebox this and track annual sub-goals separately since.